 “Breather” written and performed by Tanya Tagaq Gillis

-Best Animation, Aliens to Zombies Film Festival (2012)
+2012 Aliens to Zombies Film Festival (Hollywood, CA, USA) – Best Animation

-Best of Dawson City International Short Film Festival (2012)
+- 2012 Dawson City International Short Film Festival (Dawson City, YT, Canada)

 Stills and Concept art: